Hufstetler to examine state tax credits as Georgia lawmakers feel pressure to raise spending

 Georgia lawmakers are racing to revise the current year's budget, aiming to produce a reworked spending plan as early as this week.

-On Friday told a Georgia Budget and Policy Institute forum that he will propose a two-year study of the state tax structure, including billions in tax breaks that Georgia grants to business.
+He told a Georgia Budget and Policy Institute forum on Friday that he will propose a two-year study of the state tax structure, including billions in tax breaks that Georgia grants to business.

 Hufstetler said he wants to examine "tax credits that just don't make sense, but have been there, because, you know, there's a lot of political pressure to keep them."

-The former Floyd County commissioner -- who led an initiative that put the county back on a sound fiscal footing -- has repeatedly characterized tax breaks as an investment to grow the economy that should eventually show a return.
+The former Floyd County commissioner -- instrumental in getting that county back on a sound fiscal footing -- has repeatedly characterized tax breaks as an investment to grow the economy that should eventually show a return.

 But either of those efforts could be blocked in the House, where Republican Speaker David Ralston of Blue Ridge continues to oppose anything that could be called a tax increase.